 Employees are often faced with being given an offer of notice period that they are asked to sign off on within a very short period of time.
 Although you are given time frames these can often be extended immediately once an employment lawyer is involved fighting for you.

 You can usually increase the initial offer

 The question employees often ask themselves is “can I get more notice from my employer” and generally the answer is almost always “yes”, but that you need a lawyer.
-The original offer from your employer should be seen as an opening offer in an negotiation, not a ‘take it or leave it’ proposition.
+The original offer from your employer should be seen as an opening offer in a negotiation, not a ‘take it or leave it’ proposition.

 Employers know that you might go to an employment lawyer and ask for the notice period that you are entitled to.
 Therefore many employers hold back on their offers a certain amount or percentage so that they have room to negotiate when they are contacted by an employment lawyer who might initiate legal proceedings.
 It is very rare that the offer you get from Human Resources is the final offer even before starting a proceeding, let alone after a lawsuit has been commenced.

-You need an employment lawyer
+Why you need an employment lawyer

-Generally employers will not negotiate with employees directly since they know there is a very low chance that the employee will sue in the courts personally.
+Generally, employers will not negotiate with employees directly since they know there is a very low chance that the employee will sue in the courts personally.
 Employers worry about being sued because if they are sued they generally have to hire their own employment lawyers at a high hourly rate to defend the motion.

 The best way for you to maximize your notice period entitlement is to contact an employment lawyer.
 Often these cases can be done on a results-based rate, meaning that you do not have to pay your lawyer if they cannot get you a better deal from your employer.
-This can often be win-win for a terminated employee.
+This can often be a win-win for a terminated employee.